EPA's Office of Inspector General

 What is the EPA OIG?

-- We are an independent office within EPA that helps the agency protect the environment in a more efficient and cost effective manner.
+- We are an independent office within the EPA that helps the agency protect the environment in a more efficient and cost effective manner.

 - We strive to provide solutions to problems that ultimately result in making America a cleaner and healthier place.